TylorS/reginn/README.md

 A Command is typically composed of types `Alias` and `Flag`, but for subcommands,
 can be composed with other `Command` types.
-In the case of matching a command that has subcommands, the parent's handler will receive an instance of type `App`.
+In the case of matching a command that has subcommands, the parent's handler will receive an instance of type `App` (`App` is described after this section in detail).

 ```typescript
 asPromise(commandWithSubCommands).then((app: App) => {